s-weissbach/neuroimage_denoiser/README.md

 ## Overview

-The Deep iGlu Denoiser is a powerful tool designed for denoising microscopic recordings, offering pre-trained model weights for the **iGlu-Snfr3 sensor** ready to use.
+The Neuroimage Denoiser is a powerful tool designed for denoising microscopic recordings, offering pre-trained model weights for the **iGlu-Snfr3 sensor** ready to use.
 This denoising is built upon the [U-Net](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28) model architecture.
 The model can be trained on any microscopic data, without the need for manual data curation.

 | **raw**                                                                | denoised                                                                              |
 | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |